Alcohol, Tobacco, and Other Drug (ATOD) Program

 The Child Development Center has been accredited by the National Academy of Early Childhood Programs since 1994.
 The Academy is a division of the National Association for the Education of Young Children (NAEYC), an organization that establishes guidelines for excellence in Early Childhood Programs.
 Additionally, the center is licensed by the Pennsylvania Department of Education as a Private Academic School.

 Students are encouraged to study peace and justice issues at Seton Hill and to think about how they can have a creative effect on the world.
-Campus Ministry provides opportunities for students to train for, participate in, and reflect upon meaningful service to the community.
+The Office of Service Experience provides opportunities for students to train for, participate in, and reflect upon meaningful service to the community.
 These include aiding the very young and the elderly, the unemployed and economically disadvantaged, the homeless, and the handicapped.
 Students enrich their own lives while helping others in the search for justice and liberation.

 Commuter Student Services